 I unpacked the bike, but John put it together.
 The bike comes with a full tool set which is a brilliant idea.
 Because John is a guy, he doesn’t read manuals (really – how many of you do?) but for those of you who like to follow directions, there is a step-by-step assembly book.
 It took him just over an hour to put all the pieces together.

 There were a couple of parts I considered a bonus.
 A bell comes with the bike, a rear carrying rack, front and back lights, and lightweight but useful, front and back fenders.
 A bomb-proof kickstand is also part of the deal.
 There is of course, a battery charger included.

-Before using the Himiway electric bike for the first time
+What you should know before using the bike for the first time

 The next part was the fun part – taking the bike for a test drive.
 Before I did that though, I charged the bike for about 8 hours, so it had a full charge.
 Reportedly it can travel for 35 – 60 miles (56 – 100 km) on one charge – but that will be a function of how many hills you climb, how much of a power boost you choose over the duration of the ride and how much you pedal.

 This bike is heavy – and you don’t want to be caught in the middle of nowhere trying to ride it back to your starting point.
 Be mindful of how long your planned ride is!

 This bike has tremendous power so to avoid hurting yourself, I think it’s particularly important to understand the features that impact power.
 This is one instance I really would recommend reading the owner’s manual.

 John and I were playing around with it in level 1 and inadvertently touched the throttle on the right handle bar while standing.
 The bike surged forward and we were completely unprepared for that.
 But now, you are!